Jonghakseo/chrome-extension-boilerplate-react-vite/README.md

 - `hmr` - custom HMR plugin for Vite, injection script for reload/refresh, HMR dev-server
 - `i18n` - custom internationalization package; provides i18n function with type safety and other validation
 - `shared` - shared code for the entire project (types, constants, custom hooks, components etc.)
 - `storage` - helpers for easier integration with [storage](https://developer.chrome.com/docs/extensions/reference/api/storage), e.g. local/session storages
 - `tailwind-config` - shared Tailwind config for entire project
 - `tsconfig` - shared tsconfig for the entire project
 - `ui` - function to merge your Tailwind config with the global one; you can save components here
 - `vite-config` - shared Vite config for the entire project

+Other useful packages:

 - `zipper` - run `pnpm zip` to pack the `dist` folder into `extension-YYYYMMDD-HHmmss.zip` inside the newly created `dist-zip`
+- `module-manager` - run `pnpm module-manager` to enable/disable modules
 - `e2e` - run `pnpm e2e` for end-to-end tests of your zipped extension on different browsers

 ## Troubleshooting